repository-preservation/lcmap-spark/docs/configuration.rst

                        --conf spark.driver.host=$HOSTNAME \
                        jobs/job.py

-Job files, in this case ``job.py``, must be accessible inside the Docker image.
+This examples assumes a Python job module is available at ```/home/user/jobs/job.py``` on the host system.

-In this simple case a Docker volume mount was used to place ``job.py`` onto the Docker filesystem.
+Job modules must be made accessible inside the Docker image at runtime, so in this simple case a Docker volume mount was used.

 This works well for development and testing in ``local`` mode, but in ``cluster`` mode the job files must be built into the image.